fastlane/fastlane/fastlane/lib/fastlane/actions/docs/check_app_store_metadata.md

 ###### Check your app using a community driven set of App Store review rules to avoid being rejected

-Apple rejects builds for many avoidable metadata issues like including swear words 😮, other companies’ trademarks, or even mentioning an iOS bug 🐛. _fastlane precheck_ takes a lot of the guess work out by scanning your app’s details in iTunes Connect for avoidable problems. fastlane precheck helps you get your app through app review without rejections so you can ship faster 🚀
+Apple rejects builds for many avoidable metadata issues like including swear words 😮, other companies’ trademarks, or even mentioning an iOS bug 🐛. _fastlane precheck_ takes a lot of the guess work out by scanning your app’s details in App Store Connect for avoidable problems. fastlane precheck helps you get your app through app review without rejections so you can ship faster 🚀

 -------